-Marc Moore is a Reader in Corporate Law, MCL Director and 3CL Director.
+Marc Moore is a Reader in Corporate Law, MCL Director and 3CL Co-Director.
 His principal research interests are Anglo-American corporate governance, capital markets and labour relations, particular from a law and economics perspective.
-Dr Moore has previously held Faculty positions at University College London and the University of Bristol, and visiting teaching posts at the University of Auckland and Seattle University.
 He is the author of Corporate Governance in the Shadow of the State (2013), the co-author of Corporate Governance: Law, Regulation and Theory (2017), and in 2012 was awarded a Philip Leverhulme Prize for outstanding research achievement.

 Albertina Albors-Llorens is a Reader in Law and the Assistant Director of the Centre of European Legal Studies in the Faculty of Law.
 She is also a Fellow and Director of Studies in Law at St. John’s College.
 Dr Albors-Llorens has been involved in the teaching of EU law and competition law in the Faculty both at undergraduate level and in the LLM course since 1999 and has published extensively in both fields of law.
 She was awarded a Pilkington Teaching Prize for teaching excellence in 2003.